timestocome/Test-stock-prediction-algorithms/README.md

 https://github.com/timestocome/StockMarketLinearRegression  Experiments in various regression techniques

+<b>Looks promising, not yet full finished:</b>
+The bull and bear markets have different histogram distributions.
+Daily changes in bull markets look like power distributions, bear markets are flatter, closer to guassians.
+The problem is a daily change needs lots of days to make a decent histogram.
+I need to think on this one more or try time slicing the data into smaller chunks and see if the effect is still there.

 <b>Looks promising enough to test on financial data:</b>

 https://github.com/openai/evolution-strategies-starter  Try some GA trading bots with and without NN